Axis labels provide clear identification and context for the data represented on each axis in a chart.

 In the above example:

-• The number axis uses a formatter to multiply by 100 and append '%' to all values.
+- The number axis uses a formatter to multiply by 100 and append

 The formatter function receives a single params object which contains:

-• The raw value of the label (without any default formatting applied).
+valueof the label (without any default formatting applied). - The

-• The index of the label in the data array.
+indexof the label in the data array. - The number of

 It is called for each label and should return a string.